go-rod/wayang/README.md

 Wayang is a controller of Rod, making it possible to write programs with Rod in a more language neutral way.
 While it does not cover all of Rod's API at the moment, we plan to make it feature complete.

+### What is Wayang used for?

+Wayang was created for primarily integration testing.
+It allows QA engineers to write web automation tests more easily.
+We also plan to add more features to make it easier for web automation developers to use this library.

 # Running a program

-1. Build the CLI version for wayang.
+1. Build the CLI version for Wayang.
 You can use the make file provided in the [CLI](./cli) folder.

 2. There is currently no support for reading programs from STDIN.
 This is a feature that is planned to be added soon.
 Instead, to link a script to run, you must provide the location of a JSON file. e.g. `--file="example.json"`

 3. Provide other optional arguments.
-`--headless=[true|false]` will allow you to specify whether or not to run wayang in headless mode.
+`--headless=[true|false]` will allow you to specify whether or not to run Wayang in headless mode.
 With headless mode enabled, Chrome runs in the background and is not rendered.
 `--outputFile` can also be used to write the program output to a file.